 In previous posts, we’ve told you about the different ways to view The Smokies – zip line, hot air balloon, ATV, etc. One method we haven’t mentioned is horseback riding.
 It is a relaxing way to take in your surroundings at a leisurely pace.
-There are plenty of option is you chose the equine-style of travel.
+There are plenty of options if you chose the equine-style of travel.

 In Sevierville, there are three options – Douglas Lake Stables, Five Oaks Riding Stables and Waldens Creek Riding Stables.
 Douglas Lake Stables offers horseback rides, horse-drawn carriage rides and even horseback weddings.
 You can choose rides that go around Douglas Lake anywhere from one to four hours.
 You can also schedule sunset or moonlight rides.

-Five Oaks has a 70-acre nature park with mountain
+Five Oaks Riding Stables has a 70-acre nature park with mountain

 streams.
 You have great views of a mountain lake and Mount LeConte.
 It’s right

 off the parkway, so getting to your hotel or cabin is easy.